michaelcullum/phpbb-vagrant/README.md

 ## Summary
 This is a customised base for phpBB based upon rasmus' php7dev stuff.
 It uses his Debian 8 [Vagrant image](https://atlas.hashicorp.com/rasmus/boxes/php7dev) which is preconfigured for testing PHP apps and developing extensions across many versions of PHP.
+It is customised to be a bit more awesome and install phpBB automatically for you.

-## Installation & Important Info
+## Installation

-Get vagrant and virtual box
+* Install vagrant and virtual box

-`git clone` this repo into a directory of your choosing and `cd` into it
+* `git clone git@github.com:michaelcullum/phpbb-vagrant.git && cd phpbb-vagrant`

-Run `git clone git@github.com:phpbb/phpbb phpbb` in that directory
+* `git clone git@github.com:phpbb/phpbb phpbb`

-Run `vagrant up`
+* `vagrant up`

+## Important Information (Like login details)

+If you have issues with `vagrant up` due to not being able to find a box run `vagrant box add rasmus/php7dev`.
+See https://github.com/rlerdorf/php7dev/blob/master/README.md for more information on the box.

 phpBB will install using sqlite automatically.